Treating a pelvic organ prolapse

-A hysterectomy will usually only be considered in women who have been through the menopause, as you cannot get pregnant after having a hysterectomy.
+A hysterectomy will usually only be considered in women who don't wish to have any more children, as you can't get pregnant after having a hysterectomy.

-Methods to elevate and support the uterus without removing it do exist, but they are not always widely available.
+Methods to elevate and support the uterus without removing it do exist, but these need to be discussed with your doctor.

 Complications from surgery